Georgia statistical areas

 The U.S. State of Georgia currently has 46 statistical areas that have been delineated by the Office of Management and Budget (OMB).
 On July 21, 2023, the OMB delineated 7 combined statistical areas, 15 metropolitan statistical areas, and 24 micropolitan statistical areas within Georgia.
-As of 2023, the largest of these is the Atlanta--Athens-Clarke County--Sandy Springs, GA-AL CSA, encompassing 42 counties in Georgia and one in Alabama, anchored by Georgia's capital and largest city, Atlanta.
+As of 2023, the largest of these is the Atlanta--Athens-Clarke County--Sandy Springs, GA-AL CSA, encompassing 42 counties in Georgia as well as Chambers County, Alabama, anchored by Georgia's capital and largest city, Atlanta.